Creating a new design based on a PDK¶

 - In case you draw a specific route (placing control points by mouse-clicking), IPKISS will use that route to generate the waveguide.

-In our example design, after drawing 3 routes (2 straight routes and 1 route with specified control points), we have a design looks like in
+In our example design, after drawing 3 routes (2 straight routes and 1 route with specified control points), the design looks like this: (Figure).

-Waveguide layout is generated with the specified waveguide width and necessary roundings at bends (
+Waveguide layout is generated with the specified waveguide width and necessary roundings at bends (Figure).

 Step 4: Adapt waveguide routes¶